 All families and staff must follow NYS guidelines to quarantine for 14 days when returning from a state or country on the NYS travel advisory list regardless of whether or not there are symptoms present.

 Quarantine as a precautionary measure without symptoms or a positive test:

-“An exposure to an exposure is not an exposure.”
-If a close contact of a child or staff member is being quarantined as a precautionary measure, without symptoms or positive test, that child/staff member can continue to come to school.
+“An exposure to exposure is not an exposure.”
+If a close contact of a child or staff member is being quarantined as a precautionary measure, without symptoms or positive tests, that child/staff member can continue to come to school.

 Quarantine for family member positive COVID-19 test or symptoms of COVID-19: